The Associate Degree Nursing program is designed to prepare qualified students for beginning employment as staff nurses giving direct care to clients.

 Information for Students

-Note: In viewing this video, you may be re-directed away from www.yc.edu to another site.
+Note: In viewing these videos, you may be re-directed away from www.yc.edu to another site.
 Yavapai College is not responsible for off-site content.

 AAS in Nursing